jonathan-fielding/SimpleStateManager/README.md

 Documentation can be found at http://www.simplestatemanager.com

 ##Release Log

+###2.2.0 - January 29, 2014
+* Added ssm.isActive to allow us to test if a state is active

 ###2.1.0 - December 23, 2013
 * Added config option API which allows you to add your own SimpleStateManager config options along with the test to see if they are valid